CamStreamer/CamScripterApp_packages_to_use/README.md

 # Ready to use packages for CamScripter App ACAP application.

+## aoa_counter

+Script for reading data from Axis Object Analytics.
+Script pushes the current or cumulative AOA scenarios counts into CamOverlay Custom Graphics Widget.

 ## flowmeter

 Script for Rasberry Pi.
 The script can measure water flow and display it in the camera image.
 More [here](https://support.camstreamer.com/hc/en-us/articles/4408071906577-Flow-Meter-integration).